-With the popularity of micro-mobility in full swing, there’s a ripe opportunity to add another flexible gig to your income stream, and it’s right here for the picking.
+With the popularity of micromobility in full swing again, there’s a ripe opportunity to add another flexible gig to your income stream, and it’s right here for the picking.

-In this post, we’ll be taking a look at what the e-scooter company Lime is all about, and specifically what it’s like working as a Lime charger/juicer.
+In this post, we’ll take a look at what Lime, the e-scooter company, is all about, and specifically what it’s like working as a Lime charger/juicer.
 Here’s what we’ll cover:

 What is Lime?

-Lime is one of the dockless scooter startups changing the transportation industry.
-Just like Bird scooters, they’re motorized scooters that users can rent via a smartphone app.
+Lime is one of the hottest scooter startups transforming the micromobility industry.
+Just like its competitor, Bird, Lime provides motorized scooters that users can rent via a smartphone app.

-The process is simple – when a customer wants a ride, they access the Lime app, find out the location of the nearest scooter, and electronically unlock the scooter.
-Then, they’re off (at approximately 15 miles per hour)!
-The scooters cost $1 to unlock and are 15 cents per minute after the initial charge.
+The process is simple: When customers want a ride, they access the Lime app, find out the location of the nearest scooter, and electronically unlock the scooter.
+Then, they’re off … at approximately 15 miles per hour!
+The scooters cost $1 to unlock and then 15 cents per minute after the initial charge.

 How does “juicing” work?

-Taking into account that the scooters are electric, they need to be charged regularly – and that’s where you come in.
-Lime employs contract scooter chargers, which they call “juicers”, to pick up scooters off the streets and charge them every night after 9 p.m.
+Because Lime scooters are electric, they need to be charged regularly – and that’s where you come in.
+Lime employs contract scooter chargers, whom they call “juicers”, to pick scooters up off the streets and charge them every night after 9:00 p.m.

-As a Lime juicer, you will gain access to their map where you can view scooters in real-time that are ready to charge, as well as how much Lime will pay you for each charge.
+As a Lime juicer, you will gain access to their Lime juicer map where you can view scooters in real time that are ready to charge, as well as how much Lime will pay you for each charge.
 Since the scooters are always picked up at night and charged at your home, you can essentially make money while you sleep.

-Keep in mind that Lime prioritizes cities where they need contractors to charge scooters, so it’s best to apply as early as possible when Lime comes to your city.
-That way, you have a stronger chance of getting improved, and you will earn more money because there will be less competition.
+Keep in mind that Lime recruits heavily in cities where it needs contractors to charge scooters.
+You’ll want to apply as early as possible when Lime comes to your city.
+That way, you have a stronger chance of getting approved, and you’ll earn more money because there will be less competition.

-There are two steps to take when charging scooters for Lime – “harvesting” and “serving.”
-“Harvesting” means picking up a scooter from the street that is ready to be charged, fully charge it, and then drop off the scooter in a designated spot by the time noted in the app.
-The “Harvest” process looks like this: find the scooter you’re looking for, scan its QR code, place it in your vehicle, and either continue collecting more scooters or take it back to your charging station.
+There are two steps to charging scooters for Lime: harvesting and serving.
+“Harvesting” means picking up a scooter from the street that is ready to be charged, juicing it up, and then dropping the scooter off in a designated spot by the time given in the app.

-“Serving” refers to the final step you need to take before completing the Charge task.
-Lime has a list of standards they call “BLT” – which stands for Battery, Location, and Timing.
+“Serving” refers to the final step you need to take before completing the charging task.
+Lime has a list of standards they call “BLT,” which stands for battery, location, and timing.
 These standards are described as:

 - Battery: Scooters must have at least a 95% battery when served in order to receive the full payout.

-- Location: In the app, you will be able to see where scooters are, reserve them, and navigate to the location of scooters to charge.
+- Location: In the app, you will be able to see where scooters are, reserve them, and navigate to the locations of scooters in need of some juice.

-- Timing: The app specifies the time by which each scooter needs to be Served.
-In the app, you can see when each scooter you have picked up needs to be dropped off.
+- Timing: The app specifies the time by which each scooter needs to be served.
+Again, you’ll find out from the app by what time each scooter you’ve picked up needs to be dropped off.

-Once all of the scooters you’ve picked up at night are dropped off the next morning to their specified location, Lime will credit your account for the charging work.
+Once all the scooters you’ve picked up at night are dropped off (the next morning) at their specified location, Lime will credit your account for your juicing job.

 How much do Lime juicers make?

 When you check the app for scooters that need to be harvested, you’ll be able to see how much each scooter will earn you.
-Lime juicers report an average of about $8 per scooter, with $5-$12 per scooter as a reasonable range.
+Lime juicers report an average of about $8 per scooter, with $5 to $12 per scooter as a reasonable range.

-Lime has a few requirements that are pretty cut and dry, and make sense for the job.
+Lime has a few requirements that are pretty cut and dried, and make sense for the job.
+You must:

 - Be 18 years old

-- Have a vehicle (preferably a larger one)
+- Have a vehicle (preferably on the large side)

 - Have a valid driver’s license